-Authors are required to pay an Article Processing Charge (APC) after their manuscript has been accepted for publication.
-The APC covers several journal costs (i.e. electronic archiving, administrative, membership, journal development, formatting articles, disseminating the content of the journal, etc).
+ARTICLE PROCESSING CHARGE (APC): All articles published by CPOJ are permanently available online to the public without any restrictions or subscription fees.
+There is no charge associated with submitting a manuscript to the journal.
+Submitted manuscripts will be peer-reviewed (double-blind system) by our experts.
+Authors are required to pay an Article Processing Charge (APC) if their manuscript has been accepted for publication.
+The APC covers several journal costs (i.e. administrative, membership, journal development, formatting articles, disseminating the content of the journal, etc).
 APC will not be refunded during instances of article retraction.
 In cases of plagiarism, or disputed authorship, CPOJ reserves the right to retract the published article and if necessary, take legal action.

 Article Processing Charge is based on article type.
 However, for the first two year of publication (2018, 2019), the APC has been waived.
 There is no APC for invited articles.
 CPOJ will provide a waiver or discount if authors are based in a country classified by the World Bank* as a low-income or a lower-middle-income economy.
 For more information, please contact CPOJ Editorial office.

-Research Article, Review Article: USD 1800 (APC has been waived for the first year of publication)
+Research Article, Review Article: USD 1800 (APC has been waived for the first two year of publication)

 Professional Opinion, Editorial: No APC

-Special Issue Article: USD 1800 (APC has been waived for the first year of publication)
+Special Issue Article: USD 1800 (APC has been waived for the first two year of publication)